 Some dishonest HVAC technicians will tell you that refrigerant must be "topped off," as if it were a fuel that's consumed as the AC runs.
 Short of a leak, refrigerant levels will always be the same.
 This scam allows these technicians to return to your home over and over to "refill" your refrigerant and keep collecting your money without truly fixing your system's problem.

 What you want, then, is for a technician to either tell you there's a leak and then fix it or explain that the system is undercharged and then fill it to the right level.
 Some contractors may recommend the temporary solution of adding refrigerant to a leaking line, especially if you plan to replace your AC soon, but this would be unwise.
 Refrigerant leaks are harmful to the environment, particularly if it’s the now outdated R-22 refrigerant (commonly known as Freon).

-At Rescue Air Heating and Cooling, we will always provide you with options for your AC system with your best interests at heart.
+At Rescue Air and Plumbing, we will always provide you with options for your AC system with your best interests at heart.
 For professional AC repairs, give us a call today: (972) 201-3253.